Academic-ID/sapienAI/README.md

   AI models can be configured), the application may fail to start.
 Check the Docker logs for details in such cases.
-- **Default Values:** Many variables have default values to maximise performance, for example large conversation token counts.
-This can increase costs so be wary of API costs.
+- **Default Values:** Many variables have default values to maximise performance, such as large default conversation token allowances.
+This can increase costs, so be sure to keep an eye on API spend.

 ## Experimental Features